MoizSitabkhan/Coursera_Capstone/Segmenting & Clustering Neighbourhoods in Toronto/readme.md

+# Segementing and Clustering Neighbhourhoods in Toronto
-# The week 3 project on Coursera Capstone
+### The week 3 project on Coursera Capstone